The Global Chairmen and Presidents ProgramNEW

 Asia Learning Experience: Shanghai, May 25–28, 2026

-Module 2: Innovation Architecture in Technology and Media
+Session 2: Innovation Architecture in Technology and Media

 Participants explore how companies can become and remain innovative over time.
 In San Francisco, the focus is on why Silicon Valley remains the world’s leading innovation hub, and how digital infrastructure, VC culture, and organizational design fuel ongoing reinvention.
 In Los Angeles, the conversation turns to media and entertainment—industries built on creativity, global content production, and consumer insight.